 This course is designed for students planning a career in elementary education.
-Topics will include problem solving, probability and data analysis, geometry, measurement, motion geometry.
+Topics from problem solving, probability and data analysis, geometry, measurement and motion geometry will be explored.
 This course may not be used by students in science, business, economics, or mathematics to fulfill major or minor mathematics requirements.
 Prerequisite(s): Permission of the Department.